orebenson/keystroke_analyser/README.md

-# Keystroke Authentication
+# Keystroke Analyzing
 ### Ore Benson

-Full-stack keystroke authentication website.
+Full-stack keystroke analysis website.

-This is a research website, designed to collect and analyse keystroke data using various machine learning algorithms.

-Full research and report shown in Documentation.pdf.
+This is an (in progress) extension of my keystroke authentication website, designed for a better user experience, including typing analysis feedback.

 ## Technologies
 * Python > 3.11.1
-* Matplotlib > 3.7.1
 * Skikit-learn > 1.2.2
 * Scipy > 1.10.1